 Preventing falls is a priority for us, so we assess all of our patients on admission and throughout their stay to identify those patients who are at risk of falling.
-We then provide these patients with a range of falls prevention strategies whilst in hospital and when they go home.

-A pressure injury is a wound or reddened area of skin caused by prolonged pressure on the skin.
-To prevent a pressure injury whilst in hospital it is important to regularly change position in bed and walk or move around as much as possible.

-Unplanned Re-Admission to Hospital Within 28 Days

-Waratah Private Hospital collects and reviews statistics on patients who have an unplanned re-admission to hospital within 28 days of discharge.
-We review all cases as this enables us to monitor how effective our discharge planning processes are.

-Unplanned Return to Operating Room During the Same Admission

-The diagram shows the rate of unplanned returns to operating room during the same admission (presented as a percentage of patient days) at Waratah Private Hospital for January to June 2018 compared with other Australian Hospitals.
-A lower rate is desirable.

-Our staff are dedicated to providing patients with the best possible care through all stages of their experience at Waratah Private Hospital.

-Text at second visit | Preventing falls is a priority for us, so we assess all of our patients on admission and throughout their stay to identify those patients who are at risk of falling.
 We then provide these patients with a range of falls prevention strategies whilst in hospital.

 A pressure injury is a wound or reddened area of skin caused by prolonged pressure on the skin.
 To prevent a pressure injury whilst in hospital it is important to regularly change position in bed and walk or move around as much as possible.

 Unplanned Re-Admission to Hospital Within 28 Days

 Waratah Private Hospital collects and reviews statistics on patients who have an unplanned re-admission to hospital within 28 days of discharge.
 We review all cases as this enables us to monitor how effective our discharge planning processes are.

 Unplanned Return to Operating Room During the Same Admission

 The diagram shows the rate of unplanned returns to operating room during the same admission (presented as a percentage of patient days) at Waratah Private Hospital for January to June 2018 compared with other Australian Hospitals.
 A lower rate is desirable.

 Our staff are dedicated to providing patients with the best possible care through all stages of their experience at Waratah Private Hospital.